-This classic French toast recipe has been a weekend tradition in our family for years.
-While we’ve tried many French toast recipes, we’ve always come back to this one – it’s that delicious!
+This classic French toast has been a weekend tradition in our family for years.
+While we’ve tried many French toast recipes, we’ve always come back to this one.
+It’s simple and so delicious.
+For another French toast recipe, see our crowd-friendly baked French toast!

-My go-to French toast toppings are the classics – maple syrup, butter, and fresh fruit.
-But for something extra special, I add whipped cream or whipped coconut cream – it’s SO good if you haven’t tried it!
+My go-to French toast toppings are the classics like maple syrup, butter, and fresh fruit.
+But for something extra special, add whipped cream or whipped coconut cream (it’s SO good if you haven’t tried it!).

-The secret to really good French toast is using thick and stale bread!
-Day-old bread soaks up the custard beautifully and gets the perfect texture, while fresh bread breaks down in the custard and becomes soggy.
+- Bread: The secret to the best French toast is thick and stale bread!
+Day-old bread soaks up the custard beautifully and gets the perfect texture, while fresh bread breaks down and becomes soggy.
+I love Brioche, French bread, rustic Italian bread, and Challah.

 How to Make the Best French Toast

-Cook it: When the bread soaks up all the custard, place the thoroughly soaked bread into a pan with bubbling melted butter and cook until golden brown on both sides.
+When the bread soaks up all the custard, place the thoroughly soaked bread into a pan with bubbling melted butter and cook until golden brown on both sides.
+(Just looking at that photo makes me want French toast again!)

 Making French Toast for a Crowd